 Doctor of Philosophy in Animal & Rangeland Science

 To be admitted to the Ph.D.
 Program, prospective students must obtain the agreement of a graduate faculty member to serve as a student's advisor.
-Link to the database for these faculty: Robert Washington Allen, Bruna Alves, Felipe Barios Masias, Amilton de Mello, Bradley Ferguson, Mozart Fonseca, Andrew Nuss, Barry Perryman, Juan Solomon, Tamzen Stringham, Mike Teglas and Melinda Yerka.
+Robert Washington Allen, Bruna Alves, Felipe Barios Masias, Amilton de Mello, Bradley Ferguson, Mozart Fonseca, Andrew Nuss, Barry Perryman, Juan Solomon, Tamzen Stringham, Mike Teglas and Melinda Yerka.

 Additional admission requirements include:

 - A bachelor's or master's degree from an accredited institution of higher education in an appropriate area of science,

 - An undergraduate/graduate grade point of 3.0 or higher, and

 - A combined verbal and quantitative GRE score in the upper 50 percent, a TOEFL score of 550 (paper version) or 79 (internet version) for international students.
 Students with a master's degree from a recognized institution can have the GRE requirement waived.